postechDNN/postechDNN/dnn/IPELET/L2_segment_voronoi/readme.md

 Brute force algorithm can be computed in O(kn^2).
 Polygon intersections can be computed in O(k^2n).
 Total time complexity is O(kn(k+n)).

+### degenerate cases
+If there is a intersection between the input segments, returns false.
+Point input is not allowed.
+You can only insert segments.